Emmanuel-Roy/Emoo-Boy/README.md

 #### General Fixes
-* I realized that having a completely separate branch for CPU logging was inefficent, so I decided to just include it in the program as a setting.
+* I realized that having a completely separate branch for CPU logging was inefficient, so I decided to just include it in the program as a setting.
+* I discovered that performance was quite terrible, and it seems to be because SDL caps the framerate at 4000 or so FPS on Windows.
+This sounds great on paper until you realize that SDL renders a new frame for each scanline, meaning the actual framerate was around 29.7 fps.
+* To mitigate this, I implemented some basic multithreading using SDL.
+I made a separate thread that would consistently render the screen at 60 fps.
+While this is a little off the Gameboy's internal 59.7 fps, I felt as if this was close enough, and I prefer the faster speed.
+* This led to the internal game logic running a lot faster, so I had to include some form of an internal logic cap.
+To do this, I set up a system where SDL would delay for a millisecond after a user-specified amount of scanlines were rendered.
+On my desktop PC, I found the sweet spot to be around 1 millisecond for every 13 scanlines.
+* In the future, I will be creating a speed-up function that will work by adjusting this internal variable.

 ### Audio Support (In Progress)